weiliansong/CS463/README.md

-Once the three folders are somewhat populated, you can visualize the data you collected by running `python visualize.py`, in which 6 plots will be created, three are about runtime of algorithms and the other three are about max fitness found for each clause for each formula.
+Once the three folders are somewhat populated, you can visualize the data you collected by running `python visualize.py`, in which 6 plots will be created, three are about runtime of each algorithm and the other three are about max fitness found for each formula for each algorithm.

 ## Algorithms ##